6 Tips To Avoid A Motorcycle Accident

 1. Stay Focused and Be Aware

-It's important to eliminate as many distractions as possible when you're riding your motorcycle.
+It's important to eliminate as many distractions as possible when you're motorcycle riding.

-Always be mindful of your surroundings and where the other cars are around you.
+Even experienced riders need to be mindful of their surroundings and where the other cars are around them.

 A sudden stop, change in the flow of traffic, or countless other obstacles could spring up at any moment, and if you aren't paying attention, the results could be fatal.